kaazing/gateway/doc/high-availability/p_ha_loadbalance.md

     </span>

-3. Ensure that each ${gateway.cap} participating in load balancing is configured with a `cluster` service, as described in [Configure a ${gateway.name.long} Cluster](p_ha_cluster.md).
+3. Ensure that each Gateway participating in load balancing is configured with a `cluster` service, as described in [Configure a KAAZING Gateway Cluster](p_ha_cluster.md).
 4. Configure client applications to connect to the cluster using the URI(s) configured in the `balancer` service (for example, `ws://balancer.example.com:8081/echo` or `wss://balancer.example.com:9091/echo`).
 5. Start all cluster members.
-6. Monitor the cluster using the steps in [Monitor with ${console.name}](../management/p_monitor_cc.md).
+6. Monitor the cluster using the steps in [Monitor with Command Center](../management/p_monitor_cc.md).
 To monitor a cluster, the default URL is: `http://localhost:8080/commandcenter`.

 Example Configuration
 ---------------------

-Here is an example of a ${gateway.cap} configured as a cluster member and load balanced for both secure and unsecured Echo services:
+Here is an example of a Gateway configured as a cluster member and load balanced for both secure and unsecured Echo services:

 ``` auto-links:
 <!-- Cluster service -->